 Posing is crucial.
 It is what makes the difference between an accepted and rejected passport photo.

 Passport photographs require a plain white background.
-No objects, shadows or people can be visible behind you.
-Small deviations in terms of the background color are allowed, but it has to stay within the white-grayish tones.
+No objects, shadows, or people can be visible behind you.
+Small deviations in terms of the background color are allowed, but it has to stay within white-grayish tones.

-As you may have already probably figured out, passport photos are regulated also in technical terms.
+As you may have already figured out, passport photos are additionally regulated in their technical specifications.

-Based on the U.S. example, passport photos need to have a 1 x 1 (square) format.
+Based on the U.S. example, passport photos need to have a 1 x 1 (square) format (this is also referred to as, “aspect ratio”).
 On the other hand, European countries follow a rectangular (close to 3 x 4) format.

 For consistency, let’s stick with the United States.